 AAWireless: Pros and Cons

-Remember – this is a product being developed by a startup and is still in preview stages.
+Remember – this is a product being developed by a then-startup and was still in preview stages at the time of this review (April 2021).

 - No cable connection required from your phone to the car.